latest nhpb_banner 1__compressed2

 Applying for and contact information on eviction help in Virginia Beach

 Anyone that is struggling and may be either currently homeless or facing an eviction should call for help.
-People should seeking advice, or applications to these programs, before they have a pay or quit notice from their landlord.
-Non-profits in the Virginia Beach region can provide more information, and the phone number is 757-227-5932.
+People should seek advice, or applications to these programs, before they have a pay or quit notice (eviction) from their landlord.
+As there are many organizations, including non-profits in the Virginia Beach region, that can provide more information, and the phone number is 757-227-5932.

 By Jon McNamara